About Amelia And JP

 Mangos, papaya and avocados are usually 3 for a dollar, sometimes 4 for a dollar.
 ONE DOLLAR!!!
 Considering they typically sell for 3 or 10 times that amount in the states, we often have reverse sticker shock.
 Plus, they’re always fresh.
 They haven’t been shipped halfway around the world, frozen or sprayed with chemicals to keep them fresh.
 They tree/vine ripen and they taste amazing!

-But even most of the restaurants that aren’t vegan have vegetarian/vegan sections on their menus with items that can be easily veganized, like Namaste, our favorite Indian restaurant.
+Most of the restaurants that aren’t vegan also have vegetarian/vegan sections on their menus with items that can be easily veganized, like Namaste, our favorite Indian restaurant.
 Most of them have even agreed to cut out oil and coconut milk for us!
 It’s far easier to eat a vegan/plant-based oil-free diet here than it was in Denver, Kansas City or Atlanta.

 The cost of living is also much lower here than in the states.
-We’re spending less than $2,000 per month for both of us, everything included, and we live in a really nice 3 bedroom, 4 bathroom house.
+We’re spending about $2,000 per month for both of us, everything included, and we live in a really nice 3 bedroom, 4 bathroom house.
 Rent is 1/4th the cost for an equivalent place in the states.

 It was costing us more than $5,000 per month to live in Denver, and we lived in a tiny 1 bedroom, 1 bathroom apartment.
 We’re using the savings to pay off Amelia’s ginormous student loan and the debt that we accumulated from my medical expenses and my inability to work for almost a year following my spine surgeries.

 We don’t need cars here, which were really expensive back in the states when you add up the loan, maintenance, tags, gas, parking and insurance.
-Our health insurance is cheaper.
-Mobile phones are cheaper.
-Internet is $34/month with fiber to the curb compared to the $120/month we were paying in Denver for crappy cable service.
+Our health insurance is MUCH cheaper.
+Our Ecuador mobile phone is $17/month.
+Internet is $56/month with high-speed fiber to the curb compared to the $120/month we were paying in Denver for crappy cable service.

 Food is 1/10th the cost here.
-We were paying $30/bag on average for fruits and veggies.
+We were paying $30/bag on average for fruits and veggies at Whole Foods or Natural Grocers.
 The same amount costs us $3/bag here, and the quality is much higher.

 Restaurants are about 1/4 the cost, and tipping is based on the number of people, not a percent of the bill.
 We were told most Ecuadorians don’t leave tips, but $1 per person is common for those who do.
 That means the tip for 2 people for a $20 meal is the same as it is for a $50 meal: $2.